mwgabby-li/Mab/ReadMe.md

 #{
     This is a block comment.
     It can span multiple lines.

-    # This code will not be executed, because it is commented out in this block comment:
+    # This code will not be executed
+    # because it is commented out in
+    # this block comment:
     a: 10;
     @a;
 #}